-- 3.1 At the 2019 Triennial Actuarial Valuation the whole of fund funding position was 88% using a future investment return assumption (otherwise described as the discount rate) of 4.0% p.a.
+- 3.1 At the 2019 Triennial Actuarial Valuation funding position for the Fund was 88% using a future investment return assumption (otherwise described as the discount rate) of 4.0% p.a.
 The Fund would be 100% funded if an assumed investment return of 4.8% p.a. was used.
 In setting the Pension Fund's investment strategy, performance is measured against a benchmark return of CPI + 4% for the whole fund.
-Achieving this benchmark return will ensure the investments achieve a higher return than as calculated in the valuation and on the basis that other assumptions remain constant, the funding gap will close. - 3.2 Since the valuation date the Fund has made a cumulative return of 29.6% against a return of 14.7% assumed by the valuation.
+Achieving this benchmark return will ensure the investments achieve a higher return than as calculated in the valuation and on the basis that other assumptions remain constant, the funding gap will close. - 3.2 Since the 2019 valuation date the Fund has made a cumulative return of 29.6% against a return of 15.9% assumed by the valuation.
 This has had a positive impact on the funding level and the Funding level at 31 March 2022 was estimated to be 97%.